The A-frame Experience

 On a very practical level (make a list, folks), the house is fully equipped with bed and bath linens and kitchen utensils.

-But an automobile is an absolute necessity.
+But an automobile is definitely an advantage.
 Ben Ladouceur said he learned to drive so as not to die of starvation!
 There are no grocery stores, convenience stores or restaurants in Ameliasburgh.
 The closest supermarket is 16 km away in Belleville.
 In the County itself, Wellington is 18 km away and Picton is 28 km.

 But with auto at hand, there is an amazing variety of sights to see within a 50-km drive from the A-frame.